monty888/monstr_terminal/README.md

   --work-dir WORK_DIR   base dir for files used if full path isn't given, default[/home/monty/.nostrpy/] -r RELAY, --relay RELAY
-                        comma separated nostr relays to connect to, default[None] -a AS_USER, --as-user AS_USER
-                        alias, priv_k or pub_k of user to view as.
+                        comma separated nostr relays to connect to, default[None] -u USER, --user USER  alias, priv_k or pub_k of user to view as.
 If only created from pub_k then kind 4 encrypted events will be left encrypted, default[None] --contacts            if --as-user lookup contacts and add to view --no-contacts         if --as-user DO NOT add contacts to view --view-extra VIEW_EXTRA
-                        additional comma separated alias, priv_k or pub_k of user to view, default[None] -v VIA, --via VIA     additional comma separated alias(with priv_k) or priv_k that will be used as public inbox with wrapped events, default[None] --direction {both,from,to}
+                        additional comma separated alias, priv_k or pub_k of user to view, default[None] -v VIA, --via VIA     additional comma separated alias(with priv_k) or priv_k that will be used as public inbox with wrapped events, default[None]
+  --direction {both,to,from}
                         if query with author keys if we are looking for events sent from, sent to or both with those keys default[both]
-  -i EID, --id EID      comma separated event ids will be added as e tag filter e.g with kind=42 can be used to view a chat
+  -i EID, --id EID      comma separated event ids will be added as e tag filter e.g with kind=42 can be used to view a chat channel,
-                        channel, default[None]
+                        default[None]
   -k KINDS, --kinds KINDS
                         comma separated event kinds to output, default[1,4] --encrypt-kinds ENCRYPT_KINDS